The software-defined vehicle: The architecture behind the next evolution of the automotive industry

 AI models have long played an important part in vehicle functionalities like ADAS/AD.
 Some OEMs, such as Honda, use AI for knowledge management to deliver safer and more personalized automobiles.
 Regarding vehicle operation, AI is currently applied in cybersecurity to analyze incoming security events and incidents, and on the analysis of telematics data to gain insights into driving experiences.

 Today, generative AI can greatly enhance SDV development and operation by automatically generating artifacts such as test cases, architecture models and software source code.
-This requires an AI and data platform like IBM watsonx™ to manage various optimized foundation models for each use case, build custom-specific foundation models based on customer proprietary standards and safeguard engineering data from being incorporated into public open source foundation models that competitors might exploit.
+This requires a portolio of AI products such as IBM watsonx™ to manage various optimized foundation models for each use case, build custom-specific foundation models based on customer proprietary standards and safeguard engineering data from being incorporated into public open source foundation models that competitors might exploit.
 Furthermore, technologies like IBM Distributed AI API enable OEMs to optimize the deployment and usage of AI models in edge devices such as vehicles.

 The security layer